The links below provide a general overview of Prelims and FHS for both courses.

 Offering feedback, Complaints and Appeals

-The information provided in these pages is accurate as of September 2016; however it may be necessary for changes to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
+It may be necessary for changes to the information on these pages to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
 If such changes are made the Faculty will amend this online information and students will be informed.